 The Rye Town Forest contains extensive softwood cover.
-White pine areas provide perch/roost sites for owls and hawks and required habitat for pine warbler.
-Moreover, white pine stands provide an abundant, albeit cyclical, source of seeds.
+White pine areas provide perch/roost sites for owls and hawks, and required habitat for pine warbler.
+Moreover, white pine stands offer an abundant, albeit cyclical, source of seeds.
 Red squirrel, red breasted nuthatch, and evening grosbeak feed on pine seeds.
 Hemlock is also a significant species, providing valuable winter cover.
-Deer congregate or "yard" as an energy conserving measure beneath the dense foliage of large hemlocks where snow depths are less. to yard (conserve energy) under their canopy.
-Hemlocks also provide year-round thermal cover to many wildlife, required nesting habitat for Blackburnian warbler, and preferred foraging habitat for porcupine and golden-crowned kinglet.
+Deer congregate or "yard" as an energy conserving measure under dense hemlock canopy where snow depths are shallow.
+Hemlocks also provide year-round thermal cover to wildlife, required nesting habitat for Blackburnian warbler, and preferred foraging habitat for porcupine and golden-crowned kinglet.
 While hemlock and spruce saplings are of moderate food value to wildlife, they provide year-round travel cover.
 Major wildlife travel corridors are found in dense hemlocks that sometimes line stream and wetland edges.
-It is recommended that pockets of pine and hemlock be silviculturally maintained in roughly the same proportion of total area (30 \pm %) as present, particularly along wetlands.
+It is recommended that pockets of pine and hemlock be silviculturally maintained in roughly the same proportion as the present total ( $30\pm\%$ ), though this area is likely to diminish in the future as hemlocks succumb to the Hemlock Wooly Adelgid.